mbentley124/cse280/progress_report_10.md

 ## Summary of Work Completed
 - Made front end more efficient.
-- DevOps work so backend can progress smooth.
+- DevOps work so backend can progress smoothly.

 ### Goals completed this week
 -